Optical spin conductivity in ultracold quantum gases: Tomonaga-Luttinger liquids

+Here, $H_{C(S)}$ is the Hamiltonian of the charge (spin) degree of freedom that consists of bosonic fields $\Pi_{C(S)}$ and $\phi_{C(S)}$ satisfying the canonical commutation relation:

+Physically, $\phi_{C(S)}$ and $\Pi_{C(S)}$ describe the charge (spin) density fluctuations and their conjugate phase fluctuations, respectively.
+In addition, $u_{C(S)}$ and $K_{C(S)}$ represent the velocity and the TL parameter in the charge (spin) component, respectively, $g$ is the coupling constant arising from the back-scattering process, and $\alpha$ is the cutoff of the low-energy theory~\cite{Note:TLL}.
+We note that the above Hamiltonian covers low-energy behaviors of experimentally important systems such as the Fermi-Hubbard model and Yang-Gaudin model.

-To extract the essential feature, we perform bosonization allowing to express the spin current operator as $\sqrt{2}u_{S}K_{S}\Pi_{S}(x)$, where $u_{S}$, $K_{S}$, and $\Pi_{S}$ represent the spin velocity, TL parameter in the spin sector, and conjugate momentum to spin density fluctuation $\phi_S$, respectively~\cite{giamarchi}.
-In addition, bosonization of the back scattering process in a two-body interaction generates a term proportional to $\cos(\sqrt{8}\phi_S(x))$, which does not commute with the spin current operator and generates nontrivial conductivity spectra.
-The basic feature of the spin conductivity is calculated with the memory function method~\cite{giamarchi1991,giamarchi1992,Note:Supplemental}.
+To extract the essential feature, we perform bosonization allowing to express the spin current operator as $\sqrt{2}u_{S}K_{S}\Pi_{S}(x)$.
+In addition, $\cos(\sqrt{8}\phi_S(x))$ in $H_{C}$ does not commute with the spin current operator and generates nontrivial conductivity spectra.
+The basic feature of the spin conductivity is calculated with the memory function method~\cite{giamarchi1991,giamarchi1992} (see Appendix~\ref{appendix:TL} for details).
 At zero temperature, this leads to

 Thus, we find that the optical spin response is powerful in that $K_{S}$ essential to the critical properties yet elusive in cold atoms is determined by the frequency dependence.
 We also note that the similar power law dependence in the spin conductivity shows up for a spin insulating system where the back scattering process is relevant.
 In this case, the spin conductivity spectrum vanishes at frequencies below the spin gap yet obeys the power-law behavior at frequencies above the gap~\cite{giamarchi}.